Can large inhomogeneities generate target patterns?

-Finally, to determine how the the decay rate, $p$, affects the wavenumber we ran simulations for values of $p \in (0.5, 3]$.
+Finally, to determine how the the decay rate, $p$, affects the wavenumber, we ran simulations for values of $p \in (0.5, 3]$.
+Notice that using the notation from Hypothesis \ref{h:g}, where $g \sim 1/r^m$, this is equivalent to considering values of $ m \in (1, 6)$.
 These results are summarized in Figure \ref{f:powerA}.
 They show that the wavenumber decreases as the decay rate of the inhomogeneity, $p$, increases.
-The figure also compares the numerical approximation to the wavenumber, $k$, which we plot using stars, with the analytical result $k \sim \exp(-1/a)$.
+The figure also compares the numerical approximation to the wavenumber, $k$, which we plot using stars, with the analytical result $k \sim \exp(1/a)$.
 In particular, following Theorem \ref{t:existence} we use

-For values of $p \in (0.5,1)$ we calculated the mass of the core of the inhomogeneity $g_c$, by integrating from 0 to 3, since this provided the best fit to the data.
+For values of $p \in (0.5,1) \sim m \in (1,2)$, we are in the regime considered in this paper, where the impurity $g$ does not have finite mass and is thus a large inhomogeneity.
+In this case, we assume a value of $D \sim 3$ in the definition of $g_c$ specified in the introduction, see equation \eqref{e:g}.
+We then calculate the mass of this function by integrating from 0 to 3, since this provided the best fit to the data (see Remark \ref{r:D}).
 This approximation is plotted using a dashed line.
-On the other hand for $p \in (1,3)$ we used $a \sim \int_0^\infty g(r) \;r\;dr $, since for these values of $p$ the integral converges.
+On the other hand, when $p \in (1,3)$ we are in the regime where the impurity, $g$, has finite mass and the results from \cite{jaramillo2018} apply (see also Theorem 1 and Remark \ref{r:impurity}).
+In this case, the value of $a = - \eps b \int_0^\infty g(r) \;r\;dr$.
 This approximation is plotted using a solid line.
-Notice that both approximations do a good job of following the data in the respective regions of the $p$-axis where they are valid.
-We also confirm numerically that for values of $p\leq 0.5$ the inhomogeneity no longer produces target patterns, but rather solutions with $\nabla \phi \sim \rmO(r)$ at infinity, see Figure \ref{f:powerB}.